jslater89/shooting-sports-analyst/README-Elo.md

 **Where's the web version?**
 The rating system code is not currently optimized to the point that it is feasible to include in the web app.
-For large datasets, it processes hundreds of thousands of stage scores with math not well-suited to browser JavaScript engines, consumes more than 10gb of RAM, and displays thousands of shooter ratings, all of which are obstacles to providing a web app version.
+For large datasets, it processes hundreds of thousands of stage scores with math not well-suited to browser JavaScript engines, which makes it too slow for most cases.

 **Why do the tooltips in some shooter details say the expected place is 2nd or below, but the expected percentage is greater than 100%?**